Bukovski/nodejs-guide/README.md

 A simple project to practice working with nodejs.

-The project does not use databases.
-Uses data storage in local files `data/products.json` and  `data/cart.json`
+The project use mySQL databases.

 ## Install
 * Install all packages  `npm i`
+* Create table `shop` in mongodb before starting
+* Save connect settings in `util/database.js`

 ## Available Scripts
 In the project directory, you can run:
 * `npm run start` start project in development mode
 * `npm run start-server` start project in production mode

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.